kczulko/rules_elm/README.md

   the application depends.

-**Note:** When the compilation mode (`-c`) is equal to `dbg`, the resulting Javascript file will have the traveling debugger enabled.
+**Note:** When the compilation mode (`-c`) is equal to `dbg`, the resulting Javascript file will have the time traveling debugger enabled.
 When the compilation mode is `opt`, optimizations are performed.

 ### `elm_library()`